Publications

 Working papers

-Closing the Institutional Gap: Protecting Technology in Foreign Direct Investment
+Closing the Institutional Gap: Protecting Intangible Assets in Foreign Direct Investment

 GWU-CIBER Best Paper on Emerging Markets Award, Finalist